May 02, 2016

 To keep things running as smoothly as possible, the Transportation Agency for Monterey County (TAMC) set up an Interagency Task Force, which will give input to the project team and help address any issues quickly.
 TAMC also set up Emergency Responders and Travel Demand Management working groups to help mitigate congestion.

-My team at Harris is working with TAMC on proactive community outreach to keep area motorists informed of any upcoming changes.
+Harris is working with TAMC on proactive community outreach to keep area motorists informed of any upcoming changes.

 Accounting for natural surroundings